trevorreynen/AI-and-Computer-Vision-Class/README.md

 Any files and folders inside the ./Student_folder/research/ directory are a small portion of what I received from my teacher.
 However, I do know that he originally got them from the [TensorFlow Model Garden](https://github.com/tensorflow/models).
 So, if you were interested in what's missing or the subject, check that link out instead.

-***I deleted as much as I could from what my teacher gave me in order to save space AND maintain the ability to create the object_detection module required to run the ObjectDetection programs*** in the ./Student_folder/ directory.
-I still need to test this fact to make sure, but it should work fine.
+***I deleted as much as I could from what my teacher gave me in order to save space AND maintain the ability to create the object_detection module required to run the ObjectDetection programs*** in the ./Student_folder/ directory. ~~I still need to test this to make sure, but it should work fine.~~ UPDATE (6/29/22): I did test this on my laptop and I was able to create the object_detection model with the research folder even though I deleted a lot of things.
+I also tested the ObjectDetection programs and they also ran properly, so no problems atm.
 Follow the steps below.

 ### Steps to create the object_detection module (only need to do this once):
 1. Open Command Prompt and navigate to ./AI-and-Computer-Vision-Class/Student_folder/research/.